Promoting the success of diverse employees

 Initiatives related to LGBTQ+

-Based on the "Basic Human Rights Policy" and the "DE&I Policy," our company does not tolerate any discrimination related to LGBTQ+, understands diversity in sexual orientation and gender identity, respects each other's individuality, enhances each other, and strives to strengthen the team.
-We are working to create a work environment where employees can make the most of their abilities.
+Based on our "Human Rights Policy" and "DE&I Policy," we do not tolerate any discrimination against LGBTQ+ people, understand diversity in sexual orientation and gender identity, respect and enhance each other's individuality, and strive to create a work environment where teams can maximize their capabilities.

 Promotion of active participation of people with disabilities